Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Experiment

-\textbf{Model and Training Setups.} After evaluating the candidate circuits using GNNs-1 and GNNs-2, we select the top-$k$ circuits that exhibit both high KTA and high PST.
-In our experiments, we set $k =10$, i.e., the top 10 high-performing quantum kernels are selected.
-These quantum kernels are then fine-tuned by training their circuit parameters from scratch.
-The training objective is to maximize classification accuracy using support vector machines (SVMs) based on the corresponding quantum kernels.
-During the parameter training process, we employ the Adam optimizer with a learning rate of 0.01 to efficiently update the trainable parameters.
-We further assess the performance of the proposed method across multiple noisy simulators that incorporate noise models derived from IBM Perth, IBM Lagos, IBM Nairobi, IBM Jakarta, and IBM Torino.
-We compare our proposed method against seven representative baselines:
+\textbf{Model and Training Setups.} After evaluating candidate circuits using GNN-1 and GNN-2, we select the top-$k$ circuits with high KTA and PST values.
+In our experiments, $k=10$, corresponding to the top 10 high-performing quantum kernels.
+These circuits are then fine-tuned by optimizing their parameters from scratch.
+The training objective is to maximize classification accuracy using support vector machines (SVMs) constructed from the corresponding quantum kernels.
+Parameter optimization is performed using the Adam optimizer with a learning rate of 0.01.

+We further evaluate the proposed method across multiple noisy simulators incorporating hardware-calibrated noise models derived from IBM Perth, IBM Lagos, IBM Nairobi, IBM Jakarta, and IBM Torino.
+Performance is compared against seven representative baselines.
+Each method is evaluated over 10 independent runs, and the results are reported as mean values with error bars indicating the standard deviation (SD):

-\textbf{Random:} The 25 quantum kernels are randomly sampled from the gate set, and the average performance is reported.
+\textbf{Random Quantum Kernel:} A total of 25 quantum kernels are randomly sampled from the gate set, with their circuit depths matched to those generated by the proposed method.
+Each kernel is trained independently, and the one achieving the highest classification accuracy is selected as the representative quantum kernel for each simulation run.

-\textbf{Training Embedding Kernels (TEK) \cite{100}:} A method that optimizes parameters on a fixed circuit structure.
-In our setup, each TEK kernel consists of four blocks, where each block contains two layers of parameterized 1-qubit gates followed by a layer of 2-qubit gates connecting all qubits in a ring topology.
+\textbf{Training Embedding Kernels (TEK) \cite{100}:} This baseline adopts a fixed circuit structure with parameter optimization.
+In our setup, each TEK kernel is composed of six blocks, including encoding blocks and training blocks.
+Each block consists of two layers of single-qubit gates followed by a layer of two-qubit gates arranged in a ring topology.
+Specifically, on 7-qubit devices, the single-qubit layers comprise an $X$ layer (applying $X$ gates to all qubits) followed by an $R_z$ layer, whereas on the IBM Torino device, an $R_x$ layer is used instead of the $X$ layer, followed by an $R_z$ layer.

+In the encoding blocks, dimension-reduced and normalized input features are embedded into the circuit by assigning them to the phases of parameterized gates after scaling by $\pi$.
+Once all features have been encoded, any remaining parameterized gates continue the embedding process by reusing the feature vector in a cyclic manner.
+The parameters in the training blocks are subsequently optimized to further refine the behavior and performance of the resulting quantum kernel.

 \textbf{Radial Basis Function Kernel (RBFK) \cite{101,102}:} A widely used classical kernel with the kernel matrix defined as $\left [ K \right ]_{i,j} = exp\left ( -\gamma \left \| x_{i}-x_{j} \right \| ^{2} \right ) $, where $\gamma $ is a hyperparameter.
 In the simulations, $\gamma $ is set to the reciprocal of the input feature vector dimension, which serves as a reasonable heuristic to balance the sensitivity of the kernel.